Waterdrips/waterdrips2.github.io/about.md

 permalink: /about/
 ---

-I am a consultant Cloud Native Platform Engineer and programmer.
+I am a Cloud Native Platform Engineer and programmer.
 I spend most of my spare time contributing to projects like [OpenFaaS](https://www.openfaas.com), [K3sup](https://k3sup.dev) and [Inlets](https://inlets.dev).

 ### More Information

-I left my full time job at the end of 2019 to start my own business advising companies on Digital Transformation, DevOps and Cloud Native architecture.

-If your team has "a fear of deploying on a Friday" or is struggling with utilising the power of public cloud then I would love to have a chat about how you can start to move in a new direction.

 My focus areas are:
 * Infrastructure as Code